Last Updated on

-Because I was fearful of losing, I quickly grab whatever profits was available.
+Because I was fearful of losing, I quickly grab whatever profits were available.

-Out of 10 trades I lose 6 and win 4.
-The trades I lose cost me $600 and the trades I win make me $400.
+Out of 10 trades, I lose 6 and win 4.
+The trades I lost cost me $600 and the trades I won made me $400.

 Netting it would still be a loss of $200.